Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/otp-overview.md

 See the License for the specific language governing permissions and limitations under the License. -->

-# OTP overview
+# YubiKey OTP Application Overview

-## YubiKey OTP Application
+## YubiKey OTP Application Configurations

 The OTP application on the YubiKey allows developers to program the device with a variety of configurations through two "slots."
 Each slot may be programmed with a single configuration — no data is shared between slots, and each slot may be protected with an access code to prevent modification.

-The slots are activated by touching the YubiKey during authentication.
-However, only one slot may be used at a time.
-Which slot is used is determined by the duration of touch.
-The first slot, or “short press” slot, is activated when the YubiKey is touched for 1 - 2.5 seconds.
-The second slot, or “long press” slot, is activated when the YubiKey is touched for 3 - 5 seconds.
+With the exception of NFC (Near-Field Communication) scenarios, slots are activated by touching the YubiKey during authentication.

 "OTP application" is a bit of a misnomer.
 While OTP (one-time password) functionality is the focus of the application, the slots may be programmed with other configurations.
-Supported configurations
+Supported configurations include:
-include:

 - Yubico OTP
 - Initiative for Open Authentication HMAC-based OTP (OATH HOTP)
 - Static password
-- Challenge-response (using HMAC-SHA1 or Yubico OTP Algorithms)
+- Challenge-response (using the HMAC-SHA1 or Yubico OTP algorithms)

-- Near-Field Communication Data Exchange Format (NDEF)
+YubiKeys that support NFC also include a configurable NDEF (NFC Data Exchange Format) tag.
+This tag can be configured to point to a slot that is programmed with a Yubico OTP or an OATH HOTP in order to make the OTP easily readable in NFC authentication scenarios.

 Off-the-shelf YubiKeys come with the first slot preconfigured with a Yubico OTP (registered with the [YubiCloud validation service](https://www.yubico.com/products/yubicloud/)) and the second slot empty.